Discovering your beloved pet has gone missing can be hugely distressing – and, sadly, so many lost animals never find their way back home.

 The chip itself is implanted at the back of your pet’s neck and retains critical information about your pet, as well as your owner contact details.
 The procedure itself is quick, cheap and generally painless for the animal.

 Microchipping is available for most animals, with dogs, cats, rabbits, horses and even some livestock able to have the critical identification chip implanted.
-By law, from July 1, 2018, all South Australian dogs and cats must now be microchipped.

 Why should I microchip my pet?